 science, engineering and technology have fascinated me for as long as i can remember. unsurprisingly i got a master’s degree in mechanical engineering from the university of california at berkeley.

 – application of statistics in engineering, especially for process analysis and optimization

 – finite element analysis of static and dynamic models, mechanical and thermal (abaqus, ls-dyna, ansys)

 – simple single- and multiple-dof dynamic mechanical models

-– designing, building and optimizing various machines, especially electromechanical devices (3d scanners, arduino controlled devices)
+– designing, building and optimizing various machines, especially electromechanical devices (3d scanners, arduino and raspberry controlled devices)

 – rapid prototyping (laser cutting, 3d printing)

 – programming (mostly java and python these days)

 the electromechanical devices such as various 3d scanners are the most sophisticated devices i’ve made so far. not all of them worked as intended right away… some are shown in the projects section.